 SPIONs as nanotheranostic agents will be used either as MRI contrast agents or in hyperthermia treatment.
 Both localisation and interaction behaviour play a critical role in their functionality.
 The dynamic uptake of fluorescent SPIONs into hypoxic 4T1 mouse breast cancer cells over a time period of 2 h is shown in fig. 8.13.
 SPIONs without the bioactive metronidazole group are shown in fig. 8.13 (a) while fig. 8.13 (b) shows the results of SPIONs with bioactive METRO.
 In both cases large cell complexes were used to study the uptake.
 Independently of the SPION probe, both samples showed a continous SPION uptake over time.
 The normalized average intensity over time is shown in fig. 8.14.
 Note, that the preparation from the start of SPION incubation needed 30 min.
 The control sample showed higher uptake than the METRO-labelled probe over the 2 h period.
-The SPION + METRO showed an increase in fluorescence intensity of about 2 %, while the control SPION showed an increase in fluorescence intensity of about 2 %, while the control SPION showed an increase in fluorescence intensity of about 2 %, suggesting the slow death of the hypoxic cells over time.
+The SPION + METRO showed an increase in fluorescence intensity of about 2 %, while the control SPION showed an increase of about 10 %.
+The samples with METRO showed a loss of fluorescence intensity after 90 min.
+The phase contrast images showed areas of apoptotic cell blebbing, suggesting the slow death of the hypoxic cells over time.
 The same behaviour was seen in the control sample.
 However, the cells appeared to continuously take up the SPIONs.